 Be advised when I tell you that Data Migration in salesforce can be a real time-consuming and mind-boggling task if you don’t do it right.
 This is my experience of how to approach a Data Migration task.
 Crossing the T’s and Dotting the I’s to make a data migration task successful.

-Data migration is the process of getting data from the legacy system, mapping this to the new data requirements of connected systems and then uploading this data into the new system (here Salesforce for reference).
+Data migration in salesforce is a process of getting data from the legacy system, mapping this to the new data requirements of connected systems and then uploading this data into the new system (here Salesforce for reference).
 The data mapping task highlights the data transformation needs, as well as the data-cleaning needs to ensure the new system now has the data sanctity as per business expectations.

 - The challenges are identified early on so that the go-live can be done smoothly.